TIME DEBTOR? What the heck?

 I’ll also send you links to the best resources I’ve found for eliminating all kinds of debt from your life, and making time the most loving relationship you’ve got.
 Those resources are also free of charge, by the way.
 This is about getting you to a place of ease and freedom.

 (You may have also seen me talk about how my color-coded diary led to the creation of an iPhone app called The Boyfriend Log, which was/is the first-ever app for tracking the health of any, or multiple, relationships.
 And, it was/is the first to combine color coding feelings with a calendar function.
-I charge 99 cents on the iTunes store to cover a small portion of my costs, but not everyone has an iPhone and I don’t want you to have to wait for the Android version.
+It’s FREE on the iTunes store, but not everyone has an iPhone and I don’t want you to have to wait for the Android version.
 I’m still paying off my son’s college tuition, but you’ll be the first to know about any possible release date when you type in your email address below.)

 And, even if you are using the app, you may just love these printable pages to use as well.
 Being able to handwrite (or type) your thoughts and keep track of your feelings in this way offers a different experience than the app.
 Some people love using them both!

 In closing, even though my parents never found the time to realize big goals they ACHED to accomplish, I have a strong sense this is a legacy they’d be ELATED to share.
 Because Al and Joanne Tisch were ALL about making people’s lives amazing.
 They positively lived to help others realize their dreams.